neuroanatomy/BrainBox/public/doc/brainbox.md

 ##3.
 Tutorials

+We are currently building tutorials at #mozsprint! <3 Thanks for your contributions

 (?? include ?)
 Data platforms:  BrainBox already includes links to data from zenodo, figshare, and a few from dropbox

 BrainBox functionalities/ tools / Workflow